wawzat/purpleair-data-tools/README.md

     required in lieu of "python -m pip install matplotlib".

 ## Basic instructions for installation and use:
-   1. Copy pasc.py, pasc_ref_stations.csv and config.py file to a folder on your computer.
+   1. Copy the pasc.py, pasc_ref_stations.csv and config.py files to a folder on your computer.
    2. Edit the pasc_ref_stations.csv file as needed for the regulatory stations you want to use if any.
    3. Edit the config.py file with details about your file storage locations.
    4. Download historical primary and secondary PurpleAir sensor data for both the A & B channels to a folder on your computer.
-     1. See the pa-get-data git repo for a tool that facilitates downloading PurpleAir historical data.
+     1. See the [pa-get-data](https://github.com/wawzat/pa-get-data) git repo for a tool that facilitates downloading PurpleAir historical data.
-   5. Download reference data with a one day later range than the Purpleair data to account for 8-hour time shift.
+   5. Download reference data with a one day later range than the Purpleair data to account for 8-hour time difference.
    6. Optionally download AQMD regulatory site reference data to the same folder as the PurpleAir sensor data.
 This is required to use the -r or -w options.
        See below for details on specific file naming conventions.